clydejallorina/CTF-Writeups/corCTF/Rev/AliceInCeptionland/README.md

     });
 }

-// other functions truncated from this writeup, view the dll dnSpy for full decompile
+// other functions truncated from this writeup, view the dll in dnSpy for full decompile
 ```

 As can be seen in this snippet, there's a lot to unpack but some we can just ignore.
 For one, the `CheckRemoteDebuggerPresent` is simply an anti-debugging measure to throw off anyone who thinks of skipping past this portion.
 If we are running this without any debuggers attached, `flag` should stay false and never reverse the output.